Frequently Asked Questions

 Yes.
 As a Global Impact Fellow, you will work daily with local ophthalmic nurses, optometrists, and ophthalmologists at the partner eye clinics.
 You will accompany the local ophthalmic staff into remote rural villages, slums, and refugee camps to provide eye care for communities living in extreme poverty.
 You will have a culturally immersive experience.

 Anyone can participate, from any country.
-Unite For Sight Global Impact Fellows are 18 years and older, and there is no upper age limit.
-Those between the ages of 15 and 17 may participate as Global Impact Fellows if they participate with a parent who is also a Global Impact Fellow.
+Volunteers are 18 years and older, and there is no upper age limit.
+Those between the ages of 15 and 17 may participate as long as they participate with a parent who is also a volunteer.
 You may see complete details about eligibility at http://www.uniteforsight.org/volunteer-abroad/who-volunteers.

-Unite For Sight welcomes fellows who may have little or no previous health experience.
-All Global Impact Fellows, regardless of their previous level of health experience, will have hands-on involvement in global health delivery, and they help at a level appropriate for their individual level of training and comfort.
+Unite For Sight welcomes volunteers who may have little or no previous health experience.
+All volunteers, regardless of their previous level of health experience, will have hands-on involvement in global health delivery, and they help at a level appropriate for their individual level of training and comfort.
 We also welcome volunteers to participate as photographers and filmmakers.

 Our website shows all of the programs that are currently available and accepting applications, and filled programs are removed from Dates as they become unavailable.

-My friends and I would like to participate together in the Unite For Sight program.
+My friends and I would like to participate together in the Unite For Sight Global Impact Corps program.
 Can we apply together, or should we submit separate applications?

-Each applicant for a Unite For Sight program is required to submit their own application.
-Those applying to participate together should indicate identical program dates and locations on their applications, and they can also include on their application the name(s) of the others with whom they wish to participate.
+Each applicant for a Unite For Sight program is required to submit his or her own application or enrollment form.
+Those planning to participate together should indicate identical program dates and locations on their applications, and they can also include on their application the name(s) of the others with whom they wish to participate.
 Subject to availability and everyone's individual acceptance into the program, you and your friends would be placed together.
+Groups of six or more are eligible for discounted required donation amounts.
+Contact Rachel at firstname.lastname@example.org for more information.

 We welcome adult parents to bring sons and/or daughters who are at least 15 years old.
-Both the adult parent and the child are required to submit separate applications and must be individually accepted to the program.
+Both the adult parent and the child are required to submit separate applications and must be individually enrolled in the program.
 The family members can be placed together in the same program.
 All participants are also required to complete the pre-departure requirements and participate fully in the Unite For Sight program.
+Family groups of six or more are eligible for discounted required donation amounts.
+Contact Rachel at email@example.com for more information.

 Yes!
 Anyone over the age of 18 is eligible to participate.
 Additionally, those between the ages of 15 and 17 may participate as Global Impact Fellows as long as they participate with an adult parent or older sibling (older than 24 years old) who is also a Global Impact Fellow.
 For example, Priya Srinivasan participated with her mother in 2009, and she wrote a narrative about her experience as a high school participant in the Global Impact Corps: http://www.uniteforsight.org/volunteer-abroad/ghana/priya-srinivasan.